ananthakumaran/paisa/docs/reference/commodities.md

 *update* command is used.
 Make sure to run `paisa update` command after you make any changes to your journal file or you want to fetch the latest value of the commodities.
-The update can be performed from the UI as well via the dropdown in the top right corner.
+The update can be performed from the UI as well via the dropdown in the top right hand side corner.